Member Handbook

 Supported employment may be self-directed.

 Supported employment services help you choose, get and maintain a job in settings with people who do not have disabilities.
-Before you can get supported employment services funded by the NC Innovations waiver, you must first use any services vocational rehabilitation offers you.
+Before you can get supported employment services funded by the NC Innovations waiver, you must first use any services offered by Employment and Independence for People with Disabilities.

 Supported employment services include:

-• Pre-job training to prepare you to start work and may include career counseling, job shadowing, help using educational resources, training in resume preparation, job interview skills and help learning skills necessary for keeping the job.
+• Pre-job training to prepare you to start work.
+This can include career counseling, job shadowing, help using educational resources, training in resume preparation, job interview skills and help learning skills necessary for keeping the job.

 • Training and support to get employment in a group such as an enclave or mobile crew (groups of workers with disabilities who work in a business in the community).

-• Assisting you in starting and running a small business you own.
+• Assist you in starting and running a small business you own.

 • Training and support to complete job training or maintaining employment.

-• Transportation between work/home or between activities related to employment.
+• Transportation between work and home or between activities related to employment.

-• Consultation with your employer to address any problems or needs you may have.
+• Consultation with your employer to discuss any problems or needs you may have.

 Supported Living